NYC Photo Journeys shows you NYC through a different lens, both through photography and by offering an experience unlike any other!

 As the business grew Jessie realized she could no longer be a one-woman show.
 While she still leads many of the tours and handles operations, she also now employs a number of licensed NYC guides who are also professional photographers and passionate about going local.

 We’re more than happy to show you the popular sites, though we also love taking you beyond your guidebooks to experience New York City’s lesser-known side.
-Forget guides in branded t-shirts holding bright signs and corralling guests like cattle; our tours are small group and led in a laid-back and fun manner, like having a local friend show you around the city.
+Forget guides in branded t-shirts holding bright signs and corralling guests like cattle; our tours are private and are led in a laid-back and fun manner, like having a local friend show you around the city.

 At NYC Photo Journeys we pledge to make sure you not only have a great time and learn about the city from a local, but that you get stunning images to preserve your trip memories, as well.